-This Strategic Plan will serve as a road map to evaluate our progress toward building a Recovery Oriented System of Care as the Healthy Communities Alliance (HCA) implements initiatives to address the identified gaps.
+This Strategic Plan will serve as a road map to evaluate our progress toward strengthening and enhancing our Recovery Oriented System of Care program as the Healthy Communities Alliance (HCA) implements initiatives to address the identified gaps.
 The geographic area of the project is Randolph and Washington Counties in rural Southwestern Illinois.